San Francisco in One Day

 I also googled this question a lot before going!
 I had to pack a suitcase for two weeks that included stops in San Francisco, Maui, and LA/Hollywood.
 I had a lot of fun, dressy outfits packed and cute sun dresses for Hawaii but had no idea what people wear in San Fran.
 I read somewhere to dress warn.
 When you think of California your mind instantly goes to the warm sunny beaches, but a sure-fire way to get spotted as a tourist is to dress for warm weather and end up buying a sweatshirt on the street because it’s so cold!
 It was definitely very breezy and chilly at times, yet the sun was still hot.

 Dress in layers and wear comfortable shoes!

-As a last minute move, I reluctantly switched out my more fashionable, yet uncomfortable shoes for a pair of running shoes and TOMS.
+As a last-minute move, I reluctantly switched out my more fashionable, yet uncomfortable shoes for a pair of running shoes and TOMS.
 I was so glad I did!
 I knew San Francisco was hilly, but I never could have really comprehended how steep some of those hills would be!
 We walked and walked, and walked some more.
-I wore leggings, TOMS, a sleeveless shirt and a lightweight blazer.
-There were a couple times that I took the blazer off, but most of the time I was glad to have it, and I was soooo glad I had not worn a dress!
+I wore leggings, TOMS, a sleeveless shirt, and a lightweight blazer.
+There were a couple of times that I took the blazer off, but most of the time I was glad to have it, and I was so glad I had not worn a dress!